 If a student depends on federal financial aid for tuition, fees, or living expenses, the student must visit with the Southwestern's Financial Aid Office before registering at the other law school so that the student and Southwestern can determine what steps must be taken, and when, for the student to qualify for financial aid while visiting at the other law school.
 The student must also contact the Financial Aid Office at the other law school to determine that school's policy concerning financial aid for visiting or transient students.

-Information regarding financial aid eligibility and procedures for study-abroad, summer sessions, or intersessions at other law schools can be found at the following link: Visiting Out - Financial Aid Information.pdf (swlaw.edu).
+Information regarding financial aid eligibility and procedures for study-abroad, summer sessions, or intersessions at other law schools can be obtained by emailing the Financial Aid Office at finaid@swlaw.edu.

 8. Status at Southwestern during the visit